HadesShade/network-automation-samples/cisco/RESTCONF-IOS-XE-STD-ACL-Tool/README.md

 ./main.py --router 1.1.1.1 --apply-acl --acl DMZ --ingress --intterface GigabitEthernet=1
 <br>./main.py --router 1.1.1.1 --disable-acl --acl DMZ --egress --intterface GigabitEthernet=1

-Above rules should be followed so this tool will work as intended.
+Above rules should be obeyed so this tool will work as intended.

 Full example of usage :